-Jordan Hot Springs Via Little Bear Canyon Trail is a 13.4 mile out and back trail located near Datil, New Mexico and is rated as moderate.
-The trail is primarily used for hiking and is accessible from May until November.
+Jordan Hot Springs Via Little Bear Canyon Trail is a 13.4 mile out and back trail located near Datil, New Mexico that features hot springs and is rated as moderate.
+The trail is primarily used for hiking and is best used from May until November.

 The hike to these springs definitely pays off when you get to soak in the hot springs.
 Such a beautiful place here in the Gila Wilderness.
 I recommend bringing water shoes for the many river crossings.
 Also check the weather ahead of time, it rained up the canyon and the river rose a few feet.
 Had to hike out a day later to wait for the river to recede in order to cross.
 Such a beautiful place to backpack and camp to.
 I'd say it was moderately difficult.

 Exactly 15 crossings to get there.
 Camp sites near by.
 Clean area.
 Beautiful!